England will be hard to beat, admits Langer

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

 MANCHESTER: Justin Langer believes in rituals.
-And Australia’s coach is confident that his team will be fully relaxed when they take on England in Thursday’s World Cup semi-final after he made them walk barefoot on the Edgbaston field, writes Khalid Hussain.
+And Australia’s coach is confident that his team will be fully relaxed when they take on England in Thursday’s World Cup semi-final after he made them walk barefoot on the Edgbaston field.

 Langer did create a bit of a stir when he asked the Aussie players to walk barefoot around the ground on Monday, a ritual he used to perform with old Aussie team-mate Matthew Hayden.